Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Framework

 \subsubsection{Noise resilience}

 Certain cost functions have been demonstrated to show optimal parameter resilience under particular noise models \cite{sharma2019noise}.
 This is a phenomenon where the position of the global cost minimum of the cost landscape is invariant under the action of noise.
 This has important consequences for trainability.
-There are many VQAs where the goal is to obtain optimal parameters, rather than the optimal cost value, such as when solving combinatorial optimization problems with the Quantum Approximate Optimization Algorithm \cite{farhi2014quantum}.
+There are many VQAs where the goal is to obtain optimal parameters, rather than the optimal cost value, such as when solving combinatorial optimization problems with the Quantum Approximate Optimization Algorithm (QAOA) \cite{farhi2014quantum}.
 If such cost landscapes display optimal parameter resilience, this leaves open the possibility of noisy training even if the cost value of the global minimum is altered by the noise.
+In fact, it has recently been shown that a small amount of dephasing errors can recover layerwise training of the QAOA \cite{campos2021training}.
 However, noise can also severely affect the trainability of the landscape in a number of ways, which we summarize below.